RobTillaart/MCP23S17/README.md

 #### Should

+- buy additional hardware
 - keep functional in sync with MCP23017_RT
+- test with multiple devices.
+  - multi SELECT lines
+  - one SELECT line and multiple addresses.
+- add example with interrupts
+  - test
+- IOCON.HAEN, Hardware Address ENable.
+  - no separate function but **MCP.enableControlRegister(0x08)**
+  - should this be enabled in **begin()** by default?
+0.3.0?

 #### Could

-- check need for writing in all functions (Polarity / pullup)
+- check need for writing in all functions (Polarity / Pull-up)
   - check if bit mask changes.
   - what is performance gain vs footprint?
 - implement ESP32 specific support in begin()